HeikoBlomenkamp/100-days-of-code/r1-log.md

 thinkjava.md: Checked two Java code snippets of my markdown file.
 SoloLearn: Repeated some HTML material.
 Answered some user questions.

 ### R1D54
+Did a lot of other Java studies.
+Installed a lot of updates etc. on my virtual machines.
+A lot of debugging, a lot of trials and errors.

+### R1D55
+sololearn.com: Updated my markup practice page.
+Some progress in the repetition of HTML.
+Answered some questions in the comment section.

+### R1D56
+thinkjava.md: Checked four Java code snippets of my markdown file.
+SoloLearn: Repeated some HTML material.
+Answered some user questions.

+### R1D57